-Identify Invoker classes and give them fields for storing command objects.
-Invokers should communicate with command objects only using the Command interface.
-They usually don’t create command objects by themselves, but rather get them from the client code.
+Identify classes that will act as senders.
+Add the fields for storing commands into these classes.
+Senders should communicate with their commands only via the command interface.
+Senders usually don’t create command objects on their own, but rather get them from the client code.

 Pros and Cons

-- Decouples classes that invoke operations from classes that perform them.
+- Single Responsibility Principle.
+You can decouple classes that invoke operations from classes that perform these operations.

 Relations with Other Patterns

-- Chain of Responsibility passes a request along a dynamic chain of potential receivers, until one of them handles a request.
+- Chain of Responsibility passes a request sequentially along a dynamic chain of potential receivers until one of them handles it.

-- Command establishes a one-directional connection from senders to receivers.
+- Command establishes unidirectional connections between senders and receivers.

-On ther other hand, the Strategy pattern usually describes different ways of doing the same thing.
-It helps to interchange these algorythms in a single context class.
+On the other hand, Strategy usually describes different ways of doing the same thing, letting you swap these algorithms within a single context class.